puppetlabs/puppet-instruqt-tracks/pe-develop-and-maintain-lab-1-0/01-set-up-code-manager-and-deploy-code-to-production/assignment.md

 Configure a webhook to deploy code automatically
 ============
-  🔀 Switch to the **Primary Server** tab
+  🔀 Switch to the **Primary Server** tab.
-1. Use the command below to generate and show a login token for the code deployment user:
+1. Generate and show a login token for the code deployment user:
     ```
     puppet access login deployer --lifetime 180d
     ```
-2. Use the command below to show the access token, and save it to your notes:
+2. Show the access token, and then save it to your notes:
     ```
     more /root/.puppetlabs/token
     ```
    🔀 Switch to the **Git Server** tab.<br><br>

-3. Login with username `puppet` and password `puppetlabs`.
-Once you are logged in, look for the **Repositories** sidebar on the right.
+3. Log in with username `puppet` and password `puppetlabs`.
+After you log in, look for the **Repositories** sidebar on the right.
 Click the link to go to the **puppet/control-repo** repository.
-4. Click the **Settings** link on the upper right
+4. Click the **Settings** link on the upper right.
-5. Click to open the **Webhooks** tab
+5. Click to open the **Webhooks** tab.
-6. Click on the **Add Webhook** button on the upper right, and select **Gitea** in the dropdown menu
+6. Click on the **Add Webhook** button on the upper right, and select **Gitea** in the dropdown menu.
 7. Paste the following link into the **Target URL** field:
     ```
     https://puppet:8170/code-manager/v1/webhook?type=github&token=
     ```
-8. Paste the Puppet admin token that you copied earlier at the end of the link and click the **Add Webhook** button at the bottom of the screen
+8. Paste the Puppet admin token that you copied earlier at the end of the link and click the **Add Webhook** button at the bottom of the screen.
-9. You will be taken to a list of webhooks; click on the URL for the webhook that you just added
+9. You will be taken to a list of webhooks; click on the URL for the webhook that you just added.
 10. Click on **Test Delivery** at the bottom of the page.
 After a few seconds, you should see an entry in the list with a green checkmark next to it.

 ---